Carrot and Sage Soup

 - Add all your ingredients to a large pan and cover with water, then add your stock cubes and place on a high heat to bring to the boil.

-- Leave to simmer until all the vegetables are nice and soft, you may need to top up with water throughout, but you want it so that the veggies are jsut covered.
+- Leave to simmer until all the vegetables are nice and soft, you may need to top up with water throughout, but you want it so that the veggies are just covered.

 - Place into a food processor or blender and blend until smooth, if your soup is really thick, add some boiling water until you reach you're desire consistancy.

 - Season to taste, then serve!
-If you’re freeing some, simply tub up, leave on the side to cool down to room temperature, then lid and freeze.
+If you’re freezing some, simply tub up, leave on the side to cool down to room temperature, then lid and freeze.
 The fresh soup will last up to three days in the fridge.

 How did it go?
 Let us know!
 Share your foodie makes with us in instagram with #HBivore.